soundpress/RulesOfNYC/docs/c38/index.rst

    (5) The Department will send a Garden Review Statement to the Garden Contact Person, the Alternate Garden Contact Person, the council member for the council district in which the Garden is located and the community board of the community district in which the Garden is located by written notice not less than 45 calendar days before any Transfer.
 The sending of such notice will constitute notice of the proposed Transfer.

-   (6) The Department or Other Agency will include a Garden Review Statement in any application for approval of a Transfer pursuant to section 197-c of the City Charter, in any application to the City Council or the Mayor for approval of a Transfer pursuant to Article 15 of the General Municipal Law, Article 16 of the General Municipal Law, or Article XI of the Private Housing Finance Law, and in any application to a Borough Board for approval of a Transfer pursuant to section 384(b)(4) of the City Charter.
+   (6) The Department or Other Agency will include a Garden Review Statement in any application for approval of a Transfer pursuant to § 197-c of the City Charter, in any application to the City Council or the Mayor for approval of a Transfer pursuant to Article 15 of the General Municipal Law, Article 16 of the General Municipal Law, or Article XI of the Private Housing Finance Law, and in any application to a Borough Board for approval of a Transfer pursuant to § 384(b)(4) of the City Charter.

 (c) If the Transfer of a Lot is disapproved through an applicable public review process, a Garden may remain on such Lot, subject to Registration, execution of a License, and compliance with all GreenThumb program requirements, until approval of a future Transfer of such Lot.
 Any new approval of such future Transfer will be subject to the Garden Review Process.